bellerbrock/WeatherLogger/README.md

 - Go to “APIs & Services > Credentials” and choose “Create credentials > Service account key”.
 - Fill out the form, click “Create key”, and select “JSON” and click “Create”.

 You will automatically download a JSON file with credentials.
+Open the file, copy the value of 'client_email' in the file, then go to your google sheet and share it with the client email.

-Copy to the pi zero WeatherLogger repo and name it sheets-api-credentials.json.
+Mext copy the JSON credential file to the pi zero WeatherLogger repo and name it sheets-api-credentials.json.
 Run `python read-sensors.py` to test logging.
 Once working run `crontab -e` and add a line like ` */5 * * * * cd /home/pi/project/WeatherLogger; python read-sensors.py` for automatic logging (in this case every 5 mins).